c0der-ritesh/Basic-cpp-project/README.md

-# Basic-cpp-project
+# Basic-c-project
-It's just a basic/fundamental mini projects on C and CPP programming languages.
+It's just a basic/fundamental mini project on C programming languages.
+In this code i create a snake game using different features of C language.